cityofaustin/joplin/README.md

 #### Access the API

-You can access the API at `localhost:8000/api`.
-You can see e.g. service pages by visiting `http://localhost:8000/api/pages/?format=json&type=base.ServicePage&fields=content,extra_content,topic(text),contacts(contact(name,email,phone,hours,location(name,street,city,state,zip,country)))`.
+You can access a GraphQL API at `localhost:8000/api/graphiql`

 ## Create migrations